CPAM: Context-Preserving Adaptive Manipulation for Zero-Shot Real Image Editing: Introduction

 In addition, we introduce a new \textbf{I}mage \textbf{M}anipulation \textbf{B}enchm\textbf{A}rk (IMBA) dataset, built upon TEdBench~\cite{kawar2023imagic}.
 We conduct a comprehensive user study on IMBA to assess the performance of our method against state-of-the-art text-guided image editing techniques utilizing SD.
-The extensive experimental results unequivocally highlight the superiority of our proposed method, significantly outperforming state-of-the-art methods.
-Our main contributions are as follows: \begin{itemize} \item We introduce a novel tuning-free method, \textbf{C}ontext-\textbf{P}reserving \textbf{A}daptive \textbf{M}anipulation (CPAM), leveraging both self- and cross-attention for zero-shot real image editing.
+Extensive experiments and the user study unequivocally highlight the superiority of our proposed method, significantly outperforming state-of-the-art methods.
+The source code and data will be publicly released at the project page: \url{https://vdkhoi20.github.io/CPAM}.